-italic Books, reference cards, and items that the user must specify appear in italic type.
-Special terms may also appear in italic . list bold User input appears in list bold type and must be entered exactly as shown.
-Names of directories, files, commands, options and man page references also appear in list bold type. list Operating system and program output such as prompts, messages and listings of files and programs appears in list type. [] Brackets enclose command options and arguments that are optional.
-You do not type the brackets if you choose to specify these options or arguments.
+Books, reference cards, and items that the user must specify appear in italic type.
+Special terms may also appear in italic.
+User input appears in list bold type and must be entered exactly as shown.
+Names of directories, files, commands, options and man page references also appear in list bold type.
+Operating system and program output such as prompts, messages and listings of files and programs appears in list type.